Author

 In the scope of wrestling history he may not go down as one of the elites of all time, but for a period of time he was perfect.
 A second generation wrestler, he seemed to be on the path towards multiple championships in the bigger wrestling promotions but always seemed held back behind the bigger stars.

-Real Name: Curt Hennig
+Real Name: Curtis Michael Hennig

 Stats: 6′ 3″ 235 lbs.